Krakor92/My_Project/README.md

 - Update all the headers files accordingly with your previous changes
 - Update $(UTDIR) accordingly with your previous changes

+# Task-list

+- Create my_fprintf();
+- utilsCSFML:
+  - Make act part
+  - Add a music management
+  - sfRenderWindow_drawSprite don't work well (it leaks 136 bytes and it produce a valgrind error) => I think it's the fault of the unhandled ioctl!

 > :heavy_exclamation_mark: Some functions/files might not be eligible by the Epitech Coding Style.
 I do my best to fix them